Sjord/Sjord.github.io/_posts/2016-08-29-kayako-xss.md

 ## Performing the attack

 As we have seen `</script>` tags are removed, as long as they contain nothing else but whitespace.
-This means that we can bypass this sanitation code by putting something that is not whitespace in the tag:
+This means that we can bypass this sanitization code by putting something that is not whitespace in the tag:

     </script a><iframe src=javascript:alert(`XSS`) />